-On July 22, 2016, the Corporation issued fixed rate senior unsecured notes due July 22, 2021 (the "2.337% Fixed Rate Notes") in the aggregate principal amount of \$525.0 million by way of private placement in Canada in reliance upon exemptions from the prospectus requirements under applicable securities legislation (the "2016 Offering").
-The Corporation used the net proceeds of the 2016 Offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
+On July 22, 2016, the Corporation issued fixed rate senior unsecured notes due July 22, 2021 (the "2.337% Fixed Rate Notes") in the aggregate principal amount of \$525.0 million by way of private placement in Canada in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
+The Corporation used the net proceeds of this offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
 The 2.337% Fixed Rate Notes were assigned a rating of BBB, with a stable trend, by DBRS.
-See "Description of Material Indebtedness - Senior Unsecured Notes".
+See "Description of Material Indebtedness - Senior Unsecured Notes" and "Ratings".